150 years of first lady inaugural gowns, from Mary Todd Lincoln to Michelle Obama

 Rosalynn Carter

-Roslynn Carter made an unlikely fashion choice for the inaugural ball in 1977 by wearing the same dress that she had worn to celebrate her husband's inauguration as governor of Georgia.
-It may have been an unusual choice at the time, but we can see why the first lady would want to wear this stylish pale blue gown again!
+Rosalynn Carter made an unlikely fashion choice for the inaugural ball in 1977 by wearing the same dress that she had worn to celebrate her husband's inauguration as governor of Georgia.
+It may have been surprising at the time, but we can see why the first lady would want to wear this stylish pale-blue gown again!

 Nancy Reagan

 In 1981, Nancy Reagan wore a one-shoulder white column gown designed by James Galanos.
-The elegant look was topped off with a classic pair of long, white gloves.
+The elegant look was topped off with a classic pair of long white gloves.

-Four years later, she stuck to the same color palate but added sleeves and even more sparkle.
-She had to: It was the '80s!
+Four years later, she stuck to the same color palette but added sleeves and even more sparkle.
+After all, it was the '80s!

 Barbara Bush

-Barbara Bush chose a deep blue gown with a velvet bodice and a draped satin skirt for her husband's inauguration in 1989.
+Barbara Bush chose a deep-blue gown with a velvet bodice and a draped satin skirt for her husband's inauguration in 1989.

 Hillary Clinton

-In 1993, Hillary Clinton chose a violet column gown with flowing panels at the side.
+In 1993, Hillary Clinton wore a violet column gown with flowing panels at the side.
 The intricately beaded dress was designed by Sarah Phillips for the occasion.

 She decided on another intricately beaded number for the 1997 inauguration.
 The stunning gold dress was designed by Oscar de la Renta and had a floor-length gold cape to match.